AVJdataminer/PanoAI-resume/README.md

 # PanoAI-resume
-A place for my resume
+A place for my resume and cover letter for the Director, AI / Perception position.